carlolic/DebrisExp/README.md

 ### Relevant parameters:

-* *DebrisEisRatio*: ratio between the height of the debris column within the debris/ice mixture and the total height of the debris/ice mixture
+* *DebrisEisRatio*: ratio between the height of the debris column within the debris/ice mixture and the total height of the debris/ice mixture.
-* *MinHeigh*: minimum glacier thickness, below which nodes are considered ice-free
+* *MinHeigh*: minimum glacier thickness, below which nodes are considered ice-free.
-* *MaxSlope*: maximum surface slope for the calculation of debris discharge
+* *MaxSlope*: maximum surface slope for the calculation of debris discharge.
-* *YieldStress*: maximum debris driving stress for the calculation of debris discharge
+* *YieldStress*: maximum debris driving stress for the calculation of debris discharge.
 * *MonitoringFile*: file registering the total debris amount after specific calculation steps.
 In the current version the file must be deleted before restarting a new simulation.